Moths of North Carolina

 Identification

-Field Guide Descriptions: Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Clarke (1951)
+Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Clarke (1951)

 Adult Markings: The following is based in part on the description by Clarke (1951).
 The head and palps vary from creamy white to dull white and the antenna is dark grayish fuscous with paler annulations.
 The thorax and ground color of the forewing vary from ashy gray to brownish gray.
 The ground of the forewing is overlain with three conspicuous darker bands (fasciae) that vary from dark brown to grayish brown.
 The first is a wide sub-basal band at about one-fourth that extends from the inner margin to the costa and is slightly angulated outwardly on the outer margin, while the second is a slightly curved median band that extends from the inner margin to the costa and bulges towards the middle, particularly on the outer margin.
-The third mark is a narrower subterminal band that extends from the subapical region of the costa obliquely toward the dorsal third of the termen.
+The third mark is a narrower, incomplete, subterminal band or blotch that extends from the subapical region of the costa and terminates near the middle of the wing.
 A thin, irregular line of similar color is usually present in the interfascial area between the sub-basal and median band -- and between the median and subterminal band -- and the termen often has dark dusting along its margin.
 The fringe is lead-colored with a narrow black, sub-basal line, and the hindwing is light grayish fuscous with a paler fringe that has a thin, lighter basal line.
 The legs are creamy white and suffused and banded with grayish fuscous.

 Eucosma gomonana is somewhat similar but has sub-basal and median bands that become very narrow towards the costa.
-Corticivora parva is also similar, but the sub-basal band is not angulated and the median band lacks the bulge on the posterior margin.
+Corticivora parva is also similar, but the sub-basal band is not noticeably angulated, the median band lacks the bulge on the posterior margin, and the subterminal blotch is poorly developed.

 Wingspan: 10-11 mm (Clarke, 1951).